 Teachers may from time to time in their careers find themselves struggling.
 New grades/subjects, extremely challenging students, personal health issues, or other concerns may be overwhelming.
 There is help available to teachers if they feel they need some extra support.

-Peer Support is a joint initiative between the STA and the Surrey school district.
-It is based upon the successful BCTF model and is designed to provide direct support to teachers who request assistance with their teaching (self-referral) and to teachers who are on plans of assistance.
+Peer Support is a joint project between the STA and the Surrey School District.
+It is based upon the successful BCTF model and is designed to provide direct support to teachers who request assistance with their teaching (self-referral) and to teachers who need support prior to an evaluation, or are on plans of assistance.

 For more information about the service, please contact the Professional Support Services officer, Kevin Amboe at firstname.lastname@example.org or call the STA office at (604) 594-5353.